Hezkore/vscode-blitzmax-support/readme.md

 ## Build and Run

-* Make sure any previous BlitzMax extensions are disabled or uninstalled.
+* Make sure any previous BlitzMax VS Code extensions are disabled or uninstalled.
+* Make sure you have [Node.js](https://nodejs.org/) installed.
 * Clone the project [https://github.com/Hezkore/vscode-blitzmax-concept.git](https://github.com/Hezkore/vscode-blitzmax-concept.git)
 * Open the project folder in VS Code.
 * Type `npm install` in the terminal.